Enterprise System Abilities

 User Interface

 User interface (UI) refers to how humans interact with a product.
 It is the interface between the user and the application.
 It includes graphical user interfaces (GUIs), which are collections of menus, icons, and other visual elements with which the user can interact.
 The UI design must make the interaction between the user and the product as efficient and intuitive as possible.
 Good UI design improves usability and reduces the learning curve for new users.
 It can also make the difference between a successful product and a failure.
-Essentially, the product’s visual/graphic presentation should be appealing and consider various human elements such as color blindness, the potential for seizures, eye strain, etc. It’s also crucial to align perfectly with the organization’s branding.
-The best usability must achieve the perfect balance between fitness for purpose, ease of use, and ease of learning.
-According to ISO 9241-11 guidelines on usability, a good metric for how usable a product is determined by how easy the product achieves its “purpose with effectiveness, efficiency, and satisfaction in a specified context of use.”
-ISO 9241-11, Guidance on Usability, 1997. -

 -